Best Hockey Stick Reviews UK 2016 – 2017

 A Few More Thoughts

 It is completely normal for a hockey stick to accumulate some wear and tear.
 Paint will often crack and chip over time, especially on the head after a hard hit or crack.
-Obviously, sticks are made to withstand the normal wear of a ball impacting the head, but occasionally they will crack – especially wooden ones.
+Obviously, these are made to withstand the normal wear of a ball impacting the head, but occasionally they will crack – especially wooden ones.
 Fiberglass reinforcements really help with this.

 It is also common for pieces of fiberglass or other materials to come loose inside the shaft or handle of the stick, and make a lot of noise as it rattles around or vibrate upon hitting the ball.
-This does not mean the stick is permanently damaged, and it can be easily removed.
+This does not mean it is permanently damaged, and it can be easily removed.
 You will need to remove the grip (and thus, buy a new one first), remove the end cap, and shake the stick until the broken piece falls out.
 You can then replace the end cap and grip, and your stick will be like new.

 Final Word on The Best UK Stick for Hockey Reviews 2016 - 2017

 If you’re looking for something less expensive, the Slazenger Urban hockey stick is also an excellent choice, at less than half the price.
-While it is a wooden stick, and thus a bit heavier, its graphite and fiberglass reinforced body is durable and powerful.
+While it is a wooden model, and thus a bit heavier, its graphite and fiberglass reinforced body is durable and powerful.
 It is designed more for younger, and less experienced players, but is still an excellent stick for the value it provides.